-A: A common law marriage is marriage in the eyes of the law, when no official marriage has taken place.
+A: A common law marriage is a marriage in the eyes of the law, even when no official marriage has taken place.
 In a common law marriage, a couple is considered legally married, despite not having a marriage license, a ceremony, or a marriage certificate, if they meet specific requirements listed in the laws where they live.
 Usually, the couple must live together and conduct themselves as spouses before they will be considered in a common law marriage.

 Q: My spouse and I have been married for almost 20 years, but I've owned my business for more than 25 years.
 I know that the income from the business is "community" property, but is the business itself considered my separate property?